Modern Marketing Mix Modeling

 The problem to solve

-Imagine that you run the marketing department for a CPG brand in the 1980’s — your products are distributed through third-party retailers like Sears, grocery store chains, or a growing chain called “Walmart”.
-Your primary advertising channels are television, radio, direct mail, and print advertising in newspapers).
-Critically, outside of the use of coupons (which have their obvious downsides and limitations), there is no good way to tell which people saw your advertisements and which of those went on to make a purchase.
+Imagine that you’re running the marketing department for a CPG brand in the 1980’s — your products are distributed through third-party retailers like Sears, grocery store chains, or a growing big-box retail chain called “Walmart”.
+Your primary advertising channels are television, radio, direct mail, and print advertising in newspapers.
+Critically, outside of the use of coupons (which have their obvious downsides and limitations), there is no good way to tell which people saw your advertisements and then went on to make a purchase.

 “Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” — John Wanamaker, retail pioneer